bgplab/isis/docs/basic/4-metric.md

 * Execute **netlab up**
 * Log into lab devices with **netlab connect**

+You'll get a lab with IPv4 addresses and basic IS-IS configurations on all devices.
+According to the recommendations from the [Configure IS-IS Routing for IPv4](1-simple-ipv4.md) lab exercise, the routers are level-2-only routers, and the links are configured as point-to-point links.

 ## Initial Routing Tables

 Check the routing tables on R1 and R3 and verify that they use the direct (low-bandwidth) link.
 R1 should use the first Ethernet interface to reach R2 and the second Ethernet interface to reach R3.